Dmy1tro/TerminCrawler/README.md

 # TerminCrawler
-Program for periodical checking information about termins on website.
+Program for periodical crawling information about termins.